Activate Session-Based Permission Sets Without Code

 It’s good to be aware of some of the errors you or users can run across that have easy solutions.
 Now activate your flow: return to Flow Builder, and click Activate.
 Activating your flow without a user assigned to the permission set causes no harm.
 However, our flow can't accomplish what we need until someone is assigned to the permission set.

 - Assign the user to a profile, making sure that the person has read-only (no edit) access to the Contracts object.
 The person must run flows.
-For example, you could assign the user a clone of the read-only profile and enable the Run Flows permission.
+For example, you could assign the user a clone of the Minimum Access - Salesforce profile, grant read access to the Contracts object, and enable the Run Flows permission.

 - Assign the Employment Contracts Access permission set to the user.